PUBLISHED RESEARCH

 In this study, the researchers identified where unhoused residents in Santa Clara County were disproportionately exposed to heat and how they coped.
 They found that unhoused participants favored staying in places where they had more stability but these locations tended to have less access to shade and water, thus they faced difficult trade-offs.

-Shade is an Essential Solution for Hotter Cities (2023 commentary in Nature)
+Shade Is an Essential Solution for Hotter Cities (2023 commentary in Nature)

 Shade is an essential solution for hotter cities.
 The researchers provide specific recommendations for municipal decision-makers to reduce shade deserts which are most experienced by those in low-income communities, exacerbating heat-health disparities.